leitstand/leitstand-ui/leitstand-ui-web/doc/module.md

 The basic structure of module descriptor is outline below:

 - `name`, the module name
-- `applications`, optinal list of module applications.
+- `applications`, optional list of module applications.
    Unlisted applications are loaded on demand.
   * `app`, the application name
   * `controller`, the controller name.
 Defaults to `controller.js`.